Respona offers a number of safety features at different stages of your campaign creation to ensure no duplicate opportunities are being contacted.

 Let’s take a look at all of them.

-In Step 1 - Find Contacts, you have three options: to find opportunities manually, choose one of the three automation modes (keyword, backlink, podcast), or upload your own .CSV file.
+In the Opportunities step, you maychoose one of the three automation modes (keyword, backlink, podcast), or upload your own .CSV file.

 You can find the safety filters for each automation in the “Advanced Settings” drop-down.

-As you can see, there are three safety filters:
+As you can see, there are five safety filters:

 The first option let’s Respona pull only one URL per domain per query (you can run multiple queries at the same time with each automation mode).